Trump, Triller, and the return of Ryan Kavanaugh

 — TRILLER (@triller) September 2, 2020

 Kavanaugh tries some modesty — “I just like to stay way under the radar,” he says — but he’s pretty giddy about Triller.
-Constitutionally incapable of not seeking the spotlight, Kavanaugh has recently been on CNBC talking Triller, has launched a Twitter campaign to hammer TikTok as “an arm of the Chinese government,” and has boasted to The New York Times of his skill at poaching social media stars with seven-figure deals.
-When I called him at home, in Southern California, he was eager to show me how Triller works on his new Galaxy Z Flip.
+Constitutionally incapable of not seeking the spotlight, Kavanaugh has recently been on CNBC talking up Triller and boasted to The New York Times about poaching social media stars with seven-figure deals; Sarnevesht, who serves as executive chairman and is more involved in the day-to-day, has launched a Twitter campaign to hammer TikTok as “an arm of the Chinese government.”
+When I called Kavanaugh at home, in Southern California, he was eager to show me how Triller works on his new Galaxy Z Flip.
 Even with the occasional demonstration glitches, Triller looks and feels like another win for Kavanaugh, hyperbole and all.

 Kavanaugh understands as well as anyone that if TikTok fails, Triller has a better chance of succeeding.
 “Protect your family and our country do not use #tiktok,” Kavanaugh tweeted last year, shortly after he and Sarnevesht bought into Triller as part of a $28 million capital raise at a $130 million valuation.
 (Bytedance, TikTok’s parent company, has denied that it sends user data back to China.)
-He got lucky in June, when India banned TikTok, leading to a surge in Triller downloads there, and again in July when Trump began his anti-TikTok rampage.
+Triller got lucky in June, when India banned TikTok, leading to a surge in Triller downloads there, and again in July when Trump began his anti-TikTok rampage.

 Nowadays, Kavanaugh says, Triller is up to 231 million downloads worldwide and has 65 million active monthly users.
 (The monthly user number is a matter of some dispute.
 Earlier this month, Business Insider cited six former employees who asserted Triller’s user numbers were wildly inflated — a charge Triller denied.)
 TikTok, by comparison, has been downloaded more than two billion times globally and has about 100 million monthly users in the U.S.